jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ## 4. Descriptive statistics

-Please fill out the attached descriptive statistics spreadsheet and use the naming convention:
+Please fill out the spreadsheet and use the naming convention:

 * STUDY.descriptives.DATE.xls
-* Where, STUDY is a short (14 characters or less) identifier for the population studied, which is the same for all files provided by your study.
+* Where STUDY is a short (14 characters or less) identifier for the population studied, which is the same for all files provided by your study.
 * DATE is the date on which the file was prepared, in the format “YYYYMMDD”.

 ## 5. File formats for GWAS results